-In addition to the trade mark mentioned in the section 'Identification of Rights', the Complainant also owns numerous domain names, including <arcelormittal.com>, which was registered in 2006.
+In addition to the trade mark mentioned in the section 'Identification of Rights', the Complainant also owns numerous domain names bearing the trade mark LEROY MERLIN, most notably <leroymerlin.fr> and <leroymerlin.com>, both of which registered in 1996.

 B. Respondent's Factual Allegations